Axenic: Experimental use

 As axenic cultures are derived from very few organisms, or even a single individual, they are useful because the organisms present within them share a relatively narrow gene pool.
 In the case of an asexual species derived from a single individual, the resulting culture should consist of identical organisms (though processes such as mutation and horizontal gene transfer may introduce a degree of variability).
 Consequently, they will generally respond in a more uniform and reproducible fashion, simplifying the interpretation of experiments.

 Problems

 The axenic culture of some pathogens is complicated because they normally thrive within host tissues which exhibit properties that are difficult to replicate in vitro.
 This is especially true in the case of intracellular pathogens.
-However, careful replication of key features of the host environment can resolve these difficulties (e.g. host metabolites, dissolved oxygen), such as with the Q fever pathogen, Coxiella burnetii.
+However, careful replication of key features of the host environment can sometimes resolve these difficulties (e.g. host metabolites, dissolved oxygen), such as with the Q fever pathogen, Coxiella burnetii..
+When trying to replicate symbiotic and parasitic relationships, the situation is more complex as it may be impossible to grow the desired organism without its host organism, which may be providing very specific physical and chemical functions which cannot be replicated in the laboratory.
+For example, all orchids have relationships with orchid mycorrhiza (intra-cytoplasmic fungal hyphae), and in many cases neither the orchid nor the fungi can be separately cultivated.